PatchworkBoy/VCVRack_CableControl/README.md

 **NOTE: T7-MIDI module MUST be adjacent to the right of the T7-CTRL module for MIDI commands to be transmitted from T7-MIDI to T7-CTRL.
 Select the PiPico midi device in T7-MIDI.
 For multiple Picos, just add more T7-MIDI modules to the right.
 All the mapping goes into the single T7-CTRL instance**

 Now start shorting your Pins (or if you've added sockets etc, patching your cables) and watch cables appear onscreen between the mapped ports, and disappear when you unshort.

+## Expansion
+MCP23017 modules over i2c provide additional banks of 16 digital GPIO at a time, so can be used [raw](https://www.adafruit.com/product/732) or [in HAT format](https://thepihut.com/products/modmypi-mcp23017-phat-16-channel-io-expansion-zero) (and just link the i2c / power / gnd pins up).
+Up to 8 can be added to get a total 156 physical sockets on one Pico.
+[Adafruit provide a library for CircuitPython](https://learn.adafruit.com/using-mcp23008-mcp23017-with-circuitpython), which would make this the easiest way to expand the code also.
+Same applies for banks of [ADS1115/1015 modules](https://learn.adafruit.com/adafruit-4-channel-adc-breakouts) to add 4x channels of ADC for sliders & potentiometers per module.
+BUT, time to loop over the matrix increases so latency *may* creep up.

+I'll look into these at somepoint when I'm not so broke... one step at a time.
+But that should be enough to shove you in the right direction to investigate for yourself (plus I have no shortage of knobs & sliders in my setup already - BCR2000 & BCF2000 fulfil that remit for now).

 ### References:
 * Initial software concept at https://community.vcvrack.com/t/module-to-connect-disconnect-rack-cables-over-midi/9101 - thanks to the fabulous [Stoermelder](https://github.com/stoermelder), [Ligant](https://community.vcvrack.com/u/ligant/summary), and [MudJakub (MidiLar)](https://community.vcvrack.com/u/mudjakub/summary) o'er at VCV communities forum.